Shopify vs Squarespace

 What Is Squarespace?

-Generally, Squarespace wasn’t created for any extensive design techniques, or as an ecommerce platform, but rather it encourages users to choose a template that they can edit to a minimal degree.
+Generally, Squarespace wasn’t created for extensive design techniques or as an ecommerce platform.
+Still, it encourages users to choose a template they can edit to a minimal degree.

 Shopify vs Squarespace Pricing